 Note: The estimated default rate of students taking federal student loans in 2011 was around 17%.

 Admissions, Academics, & Student Services

 To help students and alumni, Jefferson State Community College may offer services including:

 - Remedial courses

 - Career path counseling

 - Employment search assistance

 Graduation & Transfer Rates

-Many community colleges are not only a source of technical or career training but also a stepping stone for students to transfer-out to a 4-year college, therefore we have included both graduation and transfer rates below and how this school compares against other community colleges in Jefferson County and community colleges in Alabama as a whole.
+Many community colleges are not only a source of technical or career training but also a stepping stone for students to transfer-out to a 4-year college, therefore we have included both graduation and transfer rates below and how this school compares against other community colleges in Jefferson and community colleges in Alabama as a whole.